-First and foremost, avoid wasting money on chemical cleaners that promise to work wonders on tile grout.
+First, don’t waste money on those potentially toxic chemical cleaners that promise to work wonders on tile grout.
 You can learn how to clean grout using a less expensive and healthier homemade grout cleaner that works just as well.
 No matter which DIY grout cleaner you use, a lot of elbow grease will be involved – so be prepared to scrub!

-Lemons: When life gives you lemons, clean that dirty grout!
+When life gives you lemons, clean that dirty grout!
 The high acidity in lemon juice eats away at stubborn stains and discoloration in grout.
 Soak your grout with lemon juice, leave it on for ten minutes, and wipe down your grout and tile with a damp cloth.
 As a bonus, you’re left with the aroma of fresh lemons instead of a chemical cleaning solution.